 On April 3rd, a security expert announced the discovery of a massive data leak that affected 533 million Facebook users.
 But if you’re worried about your email being compromised, you probably shouldn’t be – fewer than 10% of the profiles had their addresses exposed.
 On the other hand, nearly 90% of the users suffered from phone number leaks.
-But that’s not all, and that’s why the Surfshark Alert crew dug into the details to illustrate the scope of the breach.
+But that’s not all, and that’s why our independent research partners dug into the details to illustrate the scope of the breach.

 Now, this wasn’t a fresh leak – Facebook claims that this data was gained via a vulnerability that was patched up in August 2019.
 Portions of this data had already appeared on sale in January 2021.
 But the full package only surfaced this month.